NETivism/ansible-docker/README.md

 # Building a Server and deploying Application using Ansible Playbooks.

-This will use Ansible to open docker based site on remote machine.
+This repos will use Ansible to open docker based web site container on remote machine.
+Remote machine will have nginx proxy in front of container

 ## Directory Layout